Archive #52 – PDFs of the Three Kingdoms Foreign Language Press English Translation (Vols. 1-4)

 The official covers for volumes one and two (larger version).
 Image found here.

-5. Italian
+E. Italian

-This is a text PDF for Viaggio in occidente (1998/2008) translated by Serafino Balduzzi and published in two volumes.
+The Italian text is called Viaggio in occidente (1998/2008).
+It was translated by Serafino Balduzzi and published in two volumes.
 It is based on the French edition published in 1991.
 The work covers all 100 chapters.

-6. Polish
+F. Polish

 This is a PDF for Małpi bunt (1976) translated by Tadeusz Żbikowski.
 It is a 14 chapter abridgement of the first 20 chapters of the original.